hilios/moip-challenge/README.md

 ### A simple webhook log parser.

-A CLI application to parse a HTTP serve log file and retrieve the most requested URLs and status.
+A CLI application to parse a HTTP serve log file and retrieve the most requested URLs and statuses.

 Design considerations:
 - Parse file as a stream;
 - Use immutable structures;
-- Maximum algorithm complexity O(N);

-### Run
+#### Running

-First you will have to download and install the [SBT](http://www.scala-sbt.org/download.html) tool, then you can compile the code:
+First you will have to download and install the [SBT](http://www.scala-sbt.org/download.html) tool, then compile the code:

 ```shell
 $ sbt assembly